liqotech/liqo/docs/features/offloading.md

 The Liqo namespace extension process features a high degree of customization, mainly enabling to:

-- Select a **specific subset of the available remote clusters**, by means of standard selectors matching the label assigned to the virtual nodes.
+- Select a **specific subset of the available remote clusters**, using standard selectors matching the label assigned to the virtual nodes.
 - Constraint whether pods should be scheduled onto **physical nodes only, virtual nodes only, or both**.
 The extension of a namespace, forcing at the same time all pods to be scheduled locally, enables the consumption of local services from the remote cluster, as shown in the [*service offloading* example](/examples/service-offloading).
-- Configure whether the **remote namespace name** should match the local one (although possibly incurring in conflicts), or be automatically generated, such as to be unique.
+- Configure whether the **remote namespace name** should match the local one (although possibly incurring into conflicts), or be automatically generated, such as to be unique.

 (FeaturePodOffloading)=

 ## Pod offloading

-Once a **pod is scheduled onto a virtual node**, the corresponding Liqo virtual kubelet (indirectly) creates a **twin pod object** in the remote cluster for actual execution.
+Once a **pod is scheduled onto a virtual node**, the corresponding Liqo virtual kubelet (indirectly) creates a **twin-pod object** in the remote cluster for actual execution.
 Liqo supports the offloading of both **stateless** and **stateful** pods, the latter either relying on the provided [**storage fabric**](/features/storage-fabric) or leveraging externally managed solutions (e.g., persistent volumes provided by the cloud provider infrastructure).

 **Remote pod resiliency** (hence, service continuity), even in case of temporary connectivity loss between the two control planes, is ensured through a **custom resource** (i.e., *ShadowPod*) wrapping the pod definition, and triggering a Liqo enforcement logic running in the remote cluster.